neerolyte/repoproxy/README.md

  * File format not suitable as a static repo cache - http://www.pps.univ-paris-diderot.fr/~jch/software/polipo/manual/Disk-format.html#Disk-format
  * Deduplication - I'd like to let the proxy server deduplicate upstream data when miss configured clients utilise different mirrors for the same files (or just stock configured CentOS/Scientific which utilising a randomised mirror for each set of downloads)

-# TODOs

- * Header passthrough
- * Freshness Validation
-  * Last-Modified -> If-Modified-Since
-  * Etag -> If-None-Match
- * Pragma and Cache-Control
- * Figure out when we get a HTTPS request and silently proxy on
- * Fix the log format
- * init script
- * deduplication